Gestalt & Perception in the Visual Arts

 Cultural exceptions

-Some perceptions are universal such as understanding the human face, while others are cultural.
-In western countries, the tradition is for brides to wear white.
-In China, the traditional bridal dress is red, but the color white is worn for mourning.
+Some perceptions are universal, such as understanding the human face, while others are cultural.
+In Western countries, the tradition is for brides to wear white.
+In China, the traditional bridal dress is red, and white is worn for mourning.

 Chinese bride in traditional wedding dress.